scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 You may replace the self-generated Traefik TLS certificate with own by adding them to `./certs/proxy/` and optionally editing `./traefik_dynamic.yml` if your certificate file names are different.
 The CA certificate can be left in place so that Traefik can validate Grafana or potentially other TLS service (such as VM, if it's enabled for TLS access) behind it.

+Note that Traefik presently does not validate self-signed TLS certificate created for Grafana because Traefik requires SAN information to match host name for which self-signed TLS certificates would have to be generated differently.
+Since Grafana is running within the same Compose stack and self-signed certificates aren't the right way in any case, HTTPS is used, but validation skipped.
+You may replace the Grafana certificate with valid TLS certificate on your own if you wish.

 ## Run Collector

 These arguments and switches are available in Compose as well, although it is suggested to not change Prometheus port setting since that requires a change in Victoria Metrics as well - for external access, simply change the Traefik settings instead.